Primary/Bristol: May Park Primary School

-The redevelopment of May Park Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of May Park Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development London and Paris based organization Exyzt were commissioned by project curators Arnolfini to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Joan O’Hara.

 Nicolas Henninger, Sara Muzio and Fred Keiff are part of Exyzt, a collective founded by five architects, Nicolas Henninger, François Wunschel, Phillipe Rizzotti, Pier Schneider and Gilles Burban, who studied together at Paris La Villette School of Architecture and in 2002 formed a practice around the idea of 'building and living together'.
 This approach means that Exyzt not only design their projects but also build them, erecting temporary structures and creating social spaces that are programmed in consultation with local user groups.
 Since their first project in 2003, the collective has slowly grown into a network of like-minded people who come together around certain projects and include a graphic designer, plumber, DJ, photographer, woodworker, electrician, web designer, cook and writer.
 Exyzt have made installations and interventions in a number of cities including Paris, Venice, London and São Paulo.
 Sara Muzio, Fred Keiff and Nicolas Henninger have collaborated since 2006, leading on UK based projects for EXYZT.